The first in Japan to be connected to space: the Mizusawa Campus of the National Astronomical Observatory (Iwate Prefecture)

 GOOGLE MAP

-The Kimura Sakae Memorial Hall honors the achievements of Sakae Kimura, the first director of the Mizusawa Latitude Observatory.
+The Kimura Sakae Memorial Hall commemorates the achievements of Kimura Sakae, the first director of Mizusawa Latitude Observatory

-The building of the Kimura Sakae Memorial Hall was the first main building of the Mizusawa Latitude Observatory.
-Registered tangible cultural property of the country ©National Astronomical Observatory of Japan
+The Kimura Sakae Memorial Hall is housed in the original main building of the Mizusawa Latitude Observatory.
+A nationally registered tangible cultural property. ©National Astronomical Observatory of Japan

-However, Japan originally had the skilled surveying skills of people called Tenmonkata, who observed stars in the Edo period to create calendars, and the global discovery "Z" (※3) of Kimura Hisashi (1870-1943), who was appointed as the first director, confirmed his position.
+However, Japan originally had the advanced surveying skills of people called astronomers who observed the stars to create calendars during the Edo period, and Kimura Hisashi (1870-1943), who was appointed as the first director, made a world-famous discovery called the "Z term" (*3), which solidified its position

-“Visual zenithoscope” used since the founding of the Latitude Observatory ©National Astronomical Observatory of Japan
+The visual zenith telescope, which has been in use since the establishment of the Latitude Observatory. ©National Astronomical Observatory of Japan

 INFORMATION